Gull Wing Bridge: History

-The first proposal for a third crossing for Lowestoft was made in 1918, just after the First World War ended, Since the 19th century, Lowestoft was divided by two by development of its port on the coastline, and a canal lock between the western edge of Lake Lothing and the Broads, both of which had already brought in two swing bridges to provide two major arterial routes between the north and south side of the town; the next crossing available for the residents being a bridge crossing south of the village of Haddiscoe.
+The first proposal for a third crossing for Lowestoft was made in 1918, just after the First World War ended.
+Since the 19th century, Lowestoft was divided in two via connections made to Lake Lothing - one with the port development on the coastline, and the second via a canal lock between the western edge of Lothing and the Broads.
+Both of these water connections brought about the development of two swing bridges to provide two major arterial routes between the north and south side of the town; with the next crossing available for the residents to use being a bridge crossing south of the village of Haddiscoe.
 However, a key problem for the third bridge was finding a viable position along the 3 km stretch of water between the two crossings.

-Growth in road traffic in the 20th century, following World War II, soon exposed problems with the existing bridges linked to the surrounding road layout.
-The harbour bridge, originally beginning as a swing bridge before later being replaced with a in 1972, constantly has to be opened to shipping moving in and out of the inner port - with an estimated 14,000 vehicles using it each day, the regular opening slowly developed regular traffic jams.
-While the western bridge - which began as a swing bridge, but was replaced with a lifting bascule bridge, the Mutford Bridge, following major rerouting of the A1117 in Oulton Broad - is not raised so often as its eastern counterpart, a railway crossing to the north of the bridge is regularly used by train services between Lowestoft and Norwich twice an hour, creating additional traffic jams.
+Growth in road traffic in the 20th century, following World War II, soon exposed problems with the road layouts around the existing bridges at the time.
+With the harbour bridge - which was later replaced with a bascule bridge in 1972, and saw an estimated 14,000 vehicles using it each day - the constant opening of it to shipping moving in and out of the inner port led to regular traffic jams.
+With the western bridge - which was replaced with a lifting bascule bridge, the Mutford Bridge, following major rerouting of the A1117 in Oulton Broad in the 90's - the problem lay not with its opening, which was not as constant as its eastern counterpart, but with the railway crossing north of it used twice an hour by regular train services between Lowestoft and Norwich.

 Increasing concerns about the traffic situation were raised towards council officials for Waveney and Suffolk politicians, but despite promises to provide a third crossing, particularly during local and general elections, little to no action was taken until the second half of the 2010s, when several proposals were put forward for the third bridge crossing.
 A key element of these plans was providing a suitable site where the bridge could be built; one proposal placed a third crossing a short distance from the harbour bridge with major road improvements to both access points, yet failed to explain how the regular traffic congestion would be allieviated with its layout.